AllStarLink/ASL3-Manual/docs/user-guide/install.md

 There is no longer any reason to hold back kernel upgrades with the ASL3 packaging.

-The following packages are also recommended, but not required for installation of AllStarLink v3:
+The following packages are also installed with ASL3:

 `allmon3` - The updated web interface to AllStarLink which includes strong support for mobile devices and screens of all sizes and shapes.